schirner/picture-frame-controller/README.md

 ## Integration with WallPanel

-The component provides a sensor `sensor.picture_frame_next_image` that will contain the path to the next image to display.
-WallPanel can use this sensor value directly.
+The component provides two sensors:
+- `sensor.picture_frame_next_image`: Contains the path to the next image to display
+- `sensor.picture_frame_current_album`: Shows the album name of the current image

+WallPanel can use the next_image sensor value directly.

 ### Example WallPanel Configuration